-How does Thai Massage compare
+How does Thai Massage compare to Ayurvedic massage?

 Recently I had my first Ayurvedic massage in Kandy, Sri Lanka.
 Here are my impressions.

-I need to clarify that I am just talking about my Ayurvedic massage experience – not about the entire Ayurvedic system.
+I need to clarify that I am only talking about my Ayurvedic massage experience – not about the entire Ayurvedic system.
 Also I am just reporting my personal experience and preferences.
 Others might perceive it differently.